dkazakov8/dk-framework/packages/react-mobx-router/README.md

 import { routes } from 'routes';
 import { routerStore } from 'routerStore';

-export const Router = observer(() => {
+// observer decorator is not necessary, it just gives "memo" export const Router = observer(() => {
   return (
     <RouterMobx